oh2th/fi.oh2th.homey-watchdog/README.md

 test = false
 ```

-After editing run `make install` to install the script and configuration to `/usr/local/(bin|etc)` and the systemd service unit file to `/etc/systemd/system/`.
+After editing, run `make install` to install the script and configuration to `/usr/local/(bin|etc)` and the systemd service unit file to `/etc/systemd/system/`.

 Now you can enable, start and stop the servive: